 MyChargeBack cut its teeth on the most notorious scams on the internet — binary options, forex and contracts for difference (CFDs).
 If the standard for measuring the toxicity of a scam is the amount of money it steals from consumers, these three win hands down.
-According to estimates by law enforcement authorities in a number of different countries, binary options scams alone have scammed innocent investors out of anywhere between $5 and $10 billion a year.
+According to estimates by law enforcement authorities in a number of different countries, unlicensed and unregulated binary options sites alone have swindled innocent investors out of anywhere between $5 and $10 billion a year.

 But these online criminal enterprises are by no means alone.
 The same unsavory tactics they employ are used by a virtually endless parade of scammers in a virtually endless number of other scams.
 We’ll only be able to skim the surface before we reach the end of this blog.
 Nonetheless, the examples we will cite here will serve to impress upon you the versatility, and even ingenuity, of the scamming business.